 “When we have struggling readers in the regular classroom of like 25 or 30, they are good at hiding,” says Christine Reinders, an adjunct instructor in the College of Education.
 “They are good at being camouflaged because they don’t feel confident.
 Here, they’re in that small group and they really don’t have a choice.
 But what we’re so good at is providing the opportunities to feel successful so they want to participate.”

 Students receive 90 minutes of targeted reading instruction each day in addition to writing and integrated science and literacy instruction.
 Months of preparation go into tailoring the curriculum to the needs of the students.
-This year, the team worked tirelessly to address the impacts of the COVID-19 pandemic on students.
+This year, the team worked tirelessly to address the effects of the COVID-19 pandemic on students.

 For the families, the program is entirely free.